-Here is an example no how you can setup a proxy server on Windows 10 machine.
+Here is an example on how you can set up a proxy server on Windows 10 machine.
 The method to enable proxy is similar on other Windows versions such as Windows 7 and 8.

 - Open Windows Setting menu by Start -> Settings or press Windows + I.

 - From Settings dialog, choose Network & Internet -> Proxy.

 - By default, Windows will automatically detect the proxy server if your organization has one setup.
 Otherwise, you may specify the PAC file address, and it will auto configure it.

 - Alternatively, you can manually add the IP address and the port number of the proxy server.
 Hit Save.

 Setting up a proxy server on Windows 10